SciML/ModelingToolkit.jl/docs/src/IR.md

 standard mathematical semantics.
 For example, if one has `A` a matrix of `Expression`, then `A^2` calculates the `Expression`s for the squared matrix.
-In that sense, it is encouraged that one uses standard Julia for performing a lot of the manipulation on the IR, as for example calculating the sparse form of the matrix via `sparse(A)` is valid, legible, and easily understandable to all Julia programmers.
+In that sense, it is encouraged that one uses standard Julia for performing a lot of the manipulation on the IR, as, for example, calculating the sparse form of the matrix via `sparse(A)` is valid, legible, and easily understandable to all Julia programmers.